-Wherever you live, there are probably multiple plumbing companies vying for customer attention.
+Wherever you live, multiple plumbing companies are probably vying for customer attention.
 Every small business owner comes into contact with competition at some point.

 Are you competing with a plumber who’s been around for twenty years or a new company with a strong marketing game?
 If so, you may need to step up your marketing strategy.

-We have worked with many plumbers and plumbing companies over the last 7+ years.
-We have come to understand what works and what doesn’t when it comes to marketing for the plumbing industry.
+We have worked with many plumbers and plumbing companies since we opened in 2011.
+As a result, we understand what works and what doesn’t regarding marketing for the plumbing industry.

 1. Quarterly Furnace Filters

-Most people know that you’re supposed to change your furnace filters every few months.
+Most people know you’re supposed to change your furnace filters every few months.
 But really, who remembers?
 I know that I forget to do it from time to time.
-I remember when I notice my furnace making more noise when it cuts out due to the pressure caused by a half plugged (or fully plugged 😮) furnace filter.
+I remember noticing my furnace making more noise when it cuts out due to the pressure caused by a half-plugged (or fully plugged ) furnace filter.

-Import your customer information to your platform of choice.
-Schedule a message that reminds your customers to replace their furnace filter.
-Make sure it will repeat the same message every three months and you will not have to touch it again.
+Import your customer information to your platform of choice, then schedule a message that reminds your customers to replace their furnace filters.
+Make sure it will repeat the same message every three months, and you will not have to touch it again.

 This may not generate much in the way of immediate business, but it will definitely put you in front of the customer frequently.
-Your messages will be appreciated by most, but make sure that there is a way for those who don’t want them to opt out.
+Most of your messages will be appreciated, but include a way for those who want to opt out.

 Alternatively, furnace filters are something that could be provided as a quarterly service.
-Similar to a “package-of-the-month-club”, you would send a furnace filter to their home every quarter (three months).
+Like a “package-of-the-month club,” you would send a furnace filter to their home every quarter (three months).
 They could have a choice of furnace filter—good, better, best with a price point that matches.

-Hire a high school student to deliver furnace filters city-wide once a month (quarterly per customer).
-Should the customer want the filter installed, charge a little extra.
-It may be cheaper than shipping or hiring a courier and will allow for the upsell or installation of other products.
+Hire a high school student to deliver furnace filters city-wide monthly (quarterly per customer).
+It may be cheaper than shipping or hiring a courier.
+If the customer wants the filter installed, charge a little extra.
+This will allow for the upsell or installation of other products.

-Customers may be willing to pay in upwards of $30 to have a premium furnace filter installed in their home every three months.
-When you market it, make sure to present information about how changing a furnace filter protects and increases the life of their furnace.
+Customers may be willing to pay upwards of $30 to have a premium furnace filter installed in their home every three months.
+When you market it, present information about how changing a furnace filter protects and increases the furnace’s life.